Marant08-2020/spyAgency/README.md

 Notes: The login for boss is C@rita2020 as a password and user boss.
 Also for the others user is the same password and superuser es admin with password 123

+# Why Django?

+Because is fast, secure, and scalable, so this is how it complies the twelve factor APP.

 MIT License